When ending a marriage, most people immediately think of divorce. It’s not the only way, however. Annulment is another potential option.

 We’re not talking drunk, but intoxicated to the point of being of unsound mind.
 It may also apply if one person is deemed unable or unfit to make decisions of this nature.

-• the promise to have children without intention to do so,
+- The promise to have children without intention to do so.

-• hiding a sexually transmitted disease,
+- Hiding a sexually transmitted disease.

-• covering up impotence or sterility,
+- Covering up impotence or sterility.

-• and the intent to enter the marriage solely to obtain a green card.
+- The intent to enter the marriage solely to obtain a green card.

-• These and others may also meet the criteria for annulment.
+These and others may also meet the criteria for annulment.

 Divorce Vs Annulment